 Spectra XTR2: Electric Wheelchair Review -Electric wheelchairs or any type of disability aid are designed to make our lives easier and make us more independent.
 I would be house-bound and unable to have any kind of life outside my home without my electric wheelchair.
-A simple task of making a drink would be impossible.
+The simple task of making a drink would be impossible.
 I share my review of my electric wheelchair.

 I got my Spectra XTR2 electric wheelchair via the NHS, so, unfortunately, I can’t tell you about all the different specs that are available for this chair.
-The only thing I am aware of, is the seating and backrest.
+The only thing I am aware of is the seating and backrest.
 I know there are a couple of options for these.

-- I’ve had this chair now for approx 7 months and the first thing I should mention is the fact it has a solid seat base, not a canvas seat.
+I’ve had this chair now for approx 7 months and the first thing I should mention is the fact it has a solid seat base, not a canvas seat.
 This makes the suspension really bad, especially for people with back issues.
 According to Invacare, they say “High torque motors and a unique suspension design provide a smoother, easier ride”.
 Rubbish, from my experience!!
 I feel every bump I go over.
 I have wooden thresholds in my home (yeah I know, doesn’t make sense for a wheelchair adapted property) and I am jolted every time I have to go over one.
-Only yesterday I went into a shop who had a step of bout half an inch and I felt I was gonna be thrown out of my chair because of the jolt I got.
+Only yesterday I went into a shop that had a step of bout half an inch and I felt I was gonna be thrown out of my chair because of the jolt I got.
 Really hurt my back and chest.
-With the solid seat, it is essential to have a very good cushion to protect your coccyx.
+With a solid seat, it is essential to have a very good cushion to protect your coccyx.

-***UPDATE*** I have had my suspension springs changed for softer ones and so far this has made an improvement.
+I have had my suspension springs changed for softer ones and so far this has made an improvement.
 There are different levels of springs:

 - Orange – Normal